 - In order to achieve that nice coveted crisp, you will need to turn up the heat to high during the frying process and stir continuously as you allow the rice to heat up.

-- I added pieces of beef liver in my fried Rice, a lot of people like this as well, but if you don’t want it you are free to leave it out, you will still enjoy the total goodness of the Fried Rice.
+- I added pieces of beef liver to my fried Rice, a lot of people like this as well, but if you don't want it you are free to leave it out, you will still enjoy the total goodness of the Fried Rice.

-- When making this Fried Rice, it is best to use Chicken stock or Turkey stock because of their mils taste.
+- When making this Fried Rice, it is best to use Chicken stock or Turkey stock because of their mild taste.
 The beef stock should be avoided as it can overpower the taste of the fried rice.

 Here is my very simple yet delicious way of making my fried Rice.
 It is really straightforward, and the final result is awesome.
 Enjoy!